motekar/laravel-zip/README.md

 ## API Reference

 ### make($pathToFile)
 Creates or opens a zip archive.
 If the file doesn't exist, it creates a new one.
-Returns the Zipper instance for method chaining.
+Returns the ZipManager instance for method chaining.

 ### add($filesOrFolder)
 Adds files or folders to the archive.
 Accepts: